The comprehensive guide to just-in-time manufacturing

 The sandwich maker fetches the bread and starts to make you a cheese sandwich.
 The shift manager keeps an eye on the ingredients for making sandwiches and orders more cheese or tomatoes when they see the inventory levels dropping too low.
 The customer’s purchase is a trigger for pulling new materials through Subway’s system.

-In a push-based system, the shift manager estimates how many sandwiches they need for any given week or month, using data from past sales and seasonal performance.
+In a push-based system, the shift manager would estimate how many sandwiches they need for any given week or month, using data from past sales and seasonal performance.
 Then they calculate roughly what type of inventory needs to be ordered in advance.

-What is the difference between lean manufacturing and JIT manufacturing?
+What is the difference between JIT manufacturing and lean manufacturing?

 Lean manufacturing is a production strategy that focuses on reducing waste.
 Like JIT, lean manufacturing seeks to produce what is needed, when, and in the amount needed.

 JIT manufacturing is almost like a subset of lean manufacturing.
-While both strategies seek to reduce waste, JIT focuses specifically on production timing, while lean manufacturing focuses more on addressing the causes of any waste.
+While both strategies seek to reduce waste, JIT focuses specifically on production timing, while lean manufacturing focuses more on addressing all inefficiencies causing waste of resources across your operations.

 This new master production schedule diminishes the chance of starting off on the wrong foot.
 The plan ensures that you can reliably monitor the new effects of the JIT inventory management system.

-3. Diminished rates of defects — always a sound strategy to build customer success and avoid bad reviews
+- Diminished rates of defects — Eliminating issues is always a sound strategy to build customer success and avoid bad reviews

-4. Scaling down WIP processes and products — the fewer “ongoing” processes you have, the clearer your production overview generally becomes
+- Scaling down WIP processes and products — The fewer “ongoing” processes you have, the clearer your production overview generally becomes

-5. Cutting labor costs — what manufacturer doesn’t like to save money?
+- Cutting labor costs — Which manufacturer doesn’t like saving money?

-6. Less space for operations — because manufacturers order materials only when the customer places an order, your item is already sold before it reaches you, so you don’t have to store your JIT inventory for weeks or months to come
+- Less space for operations — Because of ordering materials only once the customer places an order, your product is already sold before it’s finished, and you don’t have to store your JIT inventory

-8. Reduced waste — less time spent on unwanted products means that you can avoid wasting materials, money, and hours
+- Reduced waste — Less time spent on unwanted products means that you can avoid wasting materials, money, and hours

-10. Local material sourcing — JIT philosophy favors sourcing local raw materials that couriers can deliver to your factory sooner.
-This leads to reduced transportation costs and time and improves local employment rates
+- Local material sourcing — JIT philosophy favors sourcing local raw materials that couriers can deliver to your factory sooner.
+This leads to reduced transportation costs and time, improving local employment rates

 What are the potential pitfalls of using JIT manufacturing?

-The biggest challenge by far is logistical and economic disruptions that a manufacturer has minimal control over.
-If a disastrous global event occurs, it can impact a JIT-based business more since there is no excess inventory to fall back on.
+The biggest challenge by far is logistical and economic disruptions that a business has minimal control over.
+If a disastrous global event occurs, it can impact a just-in-time manufacturing business more since there is no excess inventory to fall back on.
 When that happens, sales dry up like grass during a drought.

-JIT production could make you very dependent on suppliers’ performance.
-If a supplier increases their prices suddenly, you can become unraveled as you scramble to find a better deal as inventory levels dwindle.
+JIT production could make you very dependent on your suppliers’ performance.
+If a supplier increases their prices suddenly, it affects your expenses and also causes new issues as you scramble to find a better deal while inventory levels dwindle.
 If the price surges too high, you risk not making a profit.

 JIT manufacturers also find it challenging to rework orders due to low inventory and dependency on original orders.
 Related to reworking orders is the relative complexity of tracking all processes.

-This is where material resource planning software or enterprise resource planning (ERP) software comes to play.
+This is where material resource planning software or enterprise resource planning (ERP) software comes into play.

-Katana is an ERP software intended to boost efficiency and align your teams with tracking features designed to give you total visibility and control over production.
+Katana Cloud Inventory acts as an ERP software intended to boost efficiency and empower your teams with tracking features to give you total visibility and control over production.
 It can help you in developing a production system that respects the values of JIT inventory management.

-You can use Katana manufacturing software to streamline all your production processes and use live data for real-time planning.
-Katana ERP is a flexible solution for JIT manufacturers as you can integrate it with multiple accounting, e-commerce, reporting and CRM tools, while also benefiting from essential business tools like order management.
+You can use Katana production management software to streamline all your production processes and use live data for real-time planning.
+Katana is a flexible solution for JIT manufacturers as you can integrate it with multiple accounting, e-commerce, reporting, and CRM tools while also benefiting from essential business tools like order management.